theblackblazer/Udhaaar/README.md

 # Udhaaar
-A Budget based web app made using JavaScript.
+A web application to take small personal loans.